 Step 13: All Done!

 That's it!
 Job's finished.
 Wasn't that hard, was it?
 With this you'll save plenty of time and money in the future, so it's certainly a maintenance item worth taking care of yourself.
-And now you know how thanks to some random bloke on the internet.
+Now, the only thing left is to clean and lube the chain.
+If you'd be interested in a few tips & tricks, you might want to check it out.